inertiawhoosh/calculator-app/README.md

 ## Updates

-6/16/2019 - Users can no longer have a number with more than one period.
+6/16/2019 - Users can no longer have a number with more than one period. (not deployed)